How Do You Say Have A Good Day In French

 Tips and Expert Advice: Elevating Your French Farewell

 • Example: Imagine you're leaving a bakery.
 Saying "Bonne journée, madame/monsieur" to the baker is perfectly appropriate.
-However, if you're leaving a friend's house after a visit, "Passe une bonne journée!" is more fitting.
+Still, if you're leaving a friend's house after a visit, "Passe une bonne journée!" is more fitting.

 2. Use a Warm and Genuine Tone: The way you say something is just as important as what you say.
 When wishing someone a good day, make sure your tone is warm, friendly, and sincere.
 A genuine smile and eye contact can go a long way in conveying your good intentions.